Crombie Country Park 10K

-The Race will start at the slightly earlier time of 7pm and registration opens at 6pm in the marquee behind the Visitor Centre.
+The Race will start at 7pm and registration opens at 6pm - find us in the area of the Visitor Centre.
 Registration closes at 6.50pm - we won't turn you away after this time but it helps us if you can get there in time!

 Where does your money go?